scott-ca/mykros_assist/README.md

 ## Summary

-Mykros assist is an AI assistant powered by the Mykros framework, offering compatibility with both Windows and Linux.
+Mykros assist is an portable AI assistant powered by the Mykros framework, offering compatibility with both Windows and Linux and can even be run directly from a USB drive.
 Designed to streamline your daily workflow using natural language, and improving efficiency and productivity with your day-to-day tasks.

+The Mykros framework also provides the flexibility to interact with models using your native language even if the model was trained on data in another language.
+You are also able interact with custom actions that were created in another languages.

 The Mykros framework utilizes the Rasa model for intent and entity detection while internalizing dialog and action management.
-By managing conversations and actions internally, Mykros eliminates the need for an external action server, reducing complexity, increasing flexibility and performance, and increasing accuracy while only needing small amounts of training data.
+By managing conversations and actions internally, Mykros eliminates the need for an external action server.
+This allows Mykros to reduce complexity, add functionality, increase flexibility and performance, and increase accuracy while only needing small amounts of training data.

 By combining the strengths of the Mykros framework and the lightweight Rasa model, Mykros assist delivers a powerful and modular user friendly AI assistant solution for streamlining your daily work flow.